ndujesco/favourite-movies/README.md

 # MY FAVOURITE MOVIES

 Here, you get movie recommendations by viewing user's all time favourite movies.
-You can also contribute by creating your own list
+You can also contribute by creating your own list.

 ## Screenshots